What is Oral Toxicology? And What Does It Detect?

 There are two main reasons people do these tests.
 One reason is curiosity.
 For example, an employer may want to know if a potential candidate is a drug addict or not.
 Additionally, parents may be concerned for their children’s safety and want them to take this test.
 Finally, you may just want to take this test for your own curiosity.

 The Second purpose of this test is if a patient is prescribed/takes medication.
-For example, if a patient needs to have surgery done, they may be offered certain pain relief.
+For example, if a patient needs to have surgery done, they may be offered certain kinds of pain relief.
 However, if they currently have a prescription, an Oral Toxicology may need to be carried out to determine which drugs are already in their system.
 This is for safety reasons to ensure the patient does not have an adverse reaction to the drugs.

 These tests can also determine if a patient is misusing a drug prescription.
 There are certain drugs you can only receive through a prescription, and some of these drugs can affect how a patient behaves.
 These tests can determine whether or not a patient is taking the drugs they have been prescribed.